bckohan/learn-python/README.md

 ## Syllabus

+0. Preamble
+    - What is a computer?
-1. Module 1 - What is Python?
+    - What is an operating system?
+    - WTF is a "program"?
     - Interpreted vs Compiled Languages
+    - What is Python?

+1. Module 1 - The Python Runtime

+    - How Python Works
         - The Python Runtime
         - Python PATH
         - [Interpreter](https://opensource.com/article/18/4/introduction-python-bytecode)
     - The Python standard library